cakephp/docs/en/orm/table-objects.rst

 The TableRegistry class provides the various dependencies for constructing a table, and maintains a registry of all the constructed Table instances making it easier to build relations and configure the ORM.
+See :ref:`table-registry-usage` for more information.

 Fetching all entities
 ---------------------